 File Operations

-Termix provides powerful file and directory operations with visual feedback and progress tracking.
-This guide covers all file management features, from basic operations to advanced techniques.
+Termix provides powerful file and directory operations with visual feedback, multi-selection capabilities, and intelligent conflict handling.
+This guide covers all file management features, from basic creation to advanced batch operations.

 Overview